How to Specify the Printer Name in C#

 Public Async Function PrintToFirstAvailableAsync(filePath As String) As Task

-' Discover printers without blocking the UI
+' Discover available printers asynchronously

 Dim printers As List(Of String) = Await Printer.GetPrinterNamesAsync()